Jerskin Fendrix

 Joscelin Dent-Pooley (born c.
 1995), professionally known as Jerskin Fendrix, is an English composer and musician.
-He is best known for composing the scores to the feature films, Poor Things (2023), Kinds of Kindness (2024) and Bugonia (2025) – all of which where were directed by Yorgos Lanthimos.
+He is best known for composing the scores to the feature films, Poor Things (2023), Kinds of Kindness (2024) and Bugonia (2025) – all of which were directed by Yorgos Lanthimos.
+He received two Academy Awards nominations for Best Original Score for Poor Things and Bugonia.

 In addition to his soundtrack work, Fendrix has released two solo studio albums, Winterreise (2020) and Once Upon a Time in Shropshire (2025), alongside one live album, Live at Cafe OTO (2021).

 Life and career

 Early years and education

 Joscelin Dent-Pooley was raised near Market Drayton in the West Midlands.
 Growing up, he listened to a wide variety of music and learned to play violin and piano.
 He attended Adams' Grammar School in Newport and graduated from Cambridge University with a degree in classical music.

 Career

 In 2018, Fendrix wrote the "appropriately abrasive" score for a performance of the play Ubu Roi by Alfred Jarry at the Victoria and Albert Museum.

 In December 2018, he collaborated with Black Midi on the song "Ice Cream", which appeared on a charity Christmas compilation, created by Brixton musicians.
 He released his debut, the critically acclaimed experimental pop album Winterreise, in 2020.

 Universal Music Publishing Group signed Fendrix in July 2024.

 Director Yorgos Lanthimos commissioned Fendrix to write the score for his film Poor Things after hearing Winterreise.
 It was the first film score Fendrix composed.
 Among other awards, the score was nominated for Best Original Score at the 96th Academy Awards.
 Fendrix again collaborated with Lanthimos in composing his 2024 film Kinds of Kindness and his 2025 film Bugonia.
-Fendrix made cameo appearances in Poor Things and Kinds of Kindness.
+Fendrix made cameo appearances in Poor Things, Kinds of Kindness and Bugonia.

-In 2025, Fendrix announced his upcoming second studio album, Once Upon a Time in Shropshire, marking his return to original music composition following his success in film scoring.
+On 10 October 2025, Fendrix released his second studio album, Once Upon a Time in Shropshire, marking his return to original music composition following his success in film scoring.